rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 ### Step 1.
 Create a GPU Cluster in GCP

-Before you create a cluster, please gitclone the spark-examples directory to your local machine.
-From the spark-examples directory, copy the spark-gpu initialization scripts inside `spark-gpu` folder into an accessible GCS bucket with following structure:
+Before you create a cluster, please git clone the spark-examples directory to your local machine.
+From the spark-examples directory, copy the spark-gpu initialization scripts from the `/getting-started-guides/csp/gcp/spark-gpu` folder into an accessible GCS bucket with following structure:

 ```bash
     /$STORAGE_BUCKET/spark-gpu/rapids.sh